jonsafari/lt1/hw/hw-pcfg.md

  * The [parsing API](http://www.nltk.org/api/nltk.parse.html) under NLTK.
 Look for the nltk.parse.stanford
  * You may need to adjust the memory options.
 If this turns out to be a problem, we will talk about this in class.
 It's relatively simple.

 4. Construct a probabilistic grammar in the following way (in Python).
 For each constituency-parsed sentence, if X is a non-terminal and Y1...Yn is its children, add a rule X -> Y1...Yn to the grammar, if it is not already part of the grammar.
 Keep a count of each time you meet a rule.
 Also keep terminal rules like X -> word.
+(Don't use Chomsky normal form, just use straight-up what you get from the Stanford parser trees.)

-5. Use maximum likelihood estimation on a per-terminal basis to find the probability of each rule in the grammar.
+5. Use maximum likelihood estimation on a per-*non*terminal *(!)* basis to find the probability of each rule in the grammar.

 6. 85% of your grade will consist of the following:
  * A Python script containing at least the grammar-construction (from the Stanford parses) and probability calculation